vladcuevas/reactjs-labs/README.md

 # Requirements

-Rename firebase-back.js to firebase.js and fill the below keys with your values from firebase:
+Rename firebase-back.js from src/components/Login to firebase.js and fill the below keys with your values from firebase:

 ```json
 const firebaseConfig = {